zedsalim/arch-z/README.md

 - **File Manager:** [pcmanfm](https://github.com/lxde/pcmanfm)
 - **Application Launcher:** [rofi](https://github.com/davatorium/rofi)

 This project is a shell script that automates the post installation process for a minimal Arch system, along with the i3 window manager.
-It aims to provide an easy and efficient way to configure and arch desktop environment with a Stylish lightweight and customizable window manager.
+It aims to provide an easy and efficient way to configure an arch desktop environment with a Stylish lightweight and customizable window manager.

 The script installs the necessary packages and applications required for daily drive and a functional and beutiful i3wm setup, and other recommended utilities.
 It also configures various system settings to optimize the user experience and provides a clean minimal and stylish i3 configuration.